 The removal process puts the siding of a home at risk for significant damage and possibly even replacement.
 Power washing is not the answer here.
 While the presence of artillery fungus is usually a sign that a home needs power washed for other reasons such as algae and mold prevention, treating a home specifically for artillery fungus requires the use of a steel cloth or another abrasive tool.

 Beware of any pressure washing company or cleanser that claims to be able to remove artillery mold without an abrasive tool.
-The amount of water pressure required to remove artillery fungus would in most instances void the warranty on your siding, and if any water is pushed up underneath the panels, mold could grow.
+The amount of water pressure required to remove artillery fungus could possibly void the warranty on your siding.
+If any water is pushed up underneath the panels, mold could grow.

 You should be extremely cautious when using an abrasive solution on the siding to your home.
 It is always best to start light and work your way up to stronger solutions to minimize the risk of damage.
 After removal, artillery mold could leave behind a brown residue that will become embedded in the siding if left for too long.
 The good news is that artillery mold is purely cosmetic.
 It poses no health threat to homeowners, pets, or wildlife, as it belongs to the same class of fungi as the mushrooms we eat.